BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

    After that, you can select the repositories that you want to generate the data and metadata.
 The `DEFAULT_REPOSITORIES` dictionary is a dictionary in which the key is the repository name and the value is the repository url.
 For example, if you want to generate the data and metadata of the `zookeeper` repository, you must add the following key-value pair to the `DEFAULT_REPOSITORIES` dictionary.

-3. `ITERATIONS_DURATION` constant, which represents a simbolic time duration of the iterations of the `code_metrics.py` script for each repository.
-It is used to calculate the estimated time of the script execution.
-If you don't know, just kinda ignore it, but be aware that the bigger the repository is, the longer it will take to execute the script.

 ##### Run

 Now that you have set the constants, you can run the following command to execute the `code_metrics.py` file: